bonfus/undi/docs/index.rst

 The function `MuonNuclearInteraction.celio()` implements the method described above and its usage is explained with a number of examples discussed below.

+For production runs, an orders of magnitude faster C++ implementation of this algoritm is available.
+To enable this extension install c++ compilers and pybind11.
+The subroutine is called `celio_on_steroids`.

 Some important conventions
 --------------------------